-The classic turner’s cube—that mesmerizing set of nesting, bored-out blocks—is a project better suited to a lathe.
+The classic turner’s cube—that mesmerizing set of nesting, bored-out blocks—is a project better suited to a lathe, and will likely make you understand the core differences between a mill and a lathe.
 But why not challenge yourself a bit more and make one with your CNC mill?

 After all, as legend has it, the original reason for a turner’s cube was to test the skills of an apprentice.
 To make the test even tougher, try doing it with one size of endmill through the whole process, experimenting with circle cuts along the way.

 Your laptop probably has a sleek metal design.
 It deserves a sophisticated metal stand to match.

 On top of aesthetics concerns, now we’re introducing the complexity of multiple workpieces that must fit together.
 This will take some time to work through, so enjoy the learning process.
 In the end, you’ll have something that’s truly useful and cool.